willwade/tts-wrapper/README.md

 ### Using callbacks on word level boundaries

-Note Polly and Microsoft can do this.
+Note only **Polly, Microsoft and Watson** can do this.
 We can't do this in anything else

 ```python
 def my_callback(word: str, start_time: float):